People and Organizations

 }

-Equivalent Resources
+Equivalent Entities

 There may be other identifiers for the person available in external systems, such as ULAN or any of a dozen others.
 If all of the information needed about the person is available from that system, then it is recommended to simply use that identifier directly as the URI for the Person.
-If there is a requirement to maintain separate information about the person, then the equivalent
+If there is a need to maintain separate information about the person, then the equivalent

 property should be used to align the two.
 This might happen when, for example, the local data has additional information about which documents refer to the person, or more detailed biographical information.